eclipse-hono/hono/site/documentation/content/api/Command-And-Control-API.md

 The sending of a command may fail for the same reasons as those illustrated for sending a one-way command.
 Additionally, the sending of a command may be considered unsuccessful by an application if it does not receive the response from the device in a reasonable amount of time:

 ![Command times out](../command_control_response_time_out.png)

-### Strategies for Building the Receiver Link Address

-While the `${reply_id}` may be chosen arbitrarily by the client, the specific use case for sending commands should be considered when doing so.
-The following hints might help with creating an appropriate `${reply_id}`:

-- if only one command response is expected from the device, the `${reply_id}` could be set to the `${device_id}` plus an arbitrary string to scope the command sender instance and closed again after receiving the response.
-- if several command responses are expected from the device (e.g. since multiple commands were or will be sent to it), such a link should usually remain open after the reception of any response.
-- if all command responses for the `${tenant_id}` shall be received in the application, the `${reply_id}` could be set to just an arbitrary (short) string to scope the command sender instance (without the `${device_id}`).
-Such a link should usually remain open after the reception of any response.